fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/02_new_delete.md

 - new-expression allocates memory for N objects of given type, not bytes - no need for calculating size
 - new-expression is type-safe - no void pointers, no casting
-- new-expression initializes data - `malloc()` is usually followed by an initializing loop, there is `calloc()` but it offers only zero-initialization while new-expression can take any initial value
+- new-expression initializes data - `malloc()` is usually followed by an initializing loop, there is `calloc()` but it offers only zero-initialization while new-expression allows any initial value
 - new-expression is actually an operator and can be overloaded - this provides convenience when implementing custom allocations

 ## full example